LLNL/RAJAPerf/docs/sphinx/user_guide/getting_started.rst

 Getting the Code
 ==================

-The RAJA Performance Suite project is hosted on GitHub:
-`GitHub RAJA Performance Suite project <https://github.com/LLNL/RAJAPerf>`_.
+The RAJA Performance Suite code is hosted on the `GitHub RAJA Performance Suite project <https://github.com/LLNL/RAJAPerf>`_.
 To get the code, clone the repository into a local working space using the command::